-We aimed to compare the replication effects with the original effects (Experiment 1: η2 = 0.03, 95% CI [0.00, 0.08]; Experiment 2: η2 = 0.02, 95% CI [0.00, 0.08]) in the target article using the criteria set by LeBel et al. (2019) (see the section on replication evaluation in the supplementary).
+We aimed to compare the replication effects with the original effects in the target article using a modified version of the criteria set by LeBel et al. (2019), which involves comparing our replication effect sizes and confidence intervals to the original effect sizes in the target article.
+See the “replication versus the original” section of the supplementary materials for a description of the original criteria.

+The criteria by LeBel et al. (2019) examines the presence and absence of a signal and whether the target’s effect size is within the replication’s confidence intervals.
+However, as the tests involved in this replication are F tests, it is not possible for the effect size of the tests involved to be negative.
+For replications involving interaction effects, we will report a consistent signal for each study if support for a disordinal interaction effect is found that is in the same direction as the original (i.e. the conditions that increased and decreased are the same as the target article).
+We will report an inconsistent and opposite signal if support for a disordinal interaction effect is found in the opposite direction, and simply an inconsistent signal if support for an ordinal interaction effect is found instead.

 We pre-registered our strategy to evaluate our conclusion of whether the target article successfully replicated overall based on the number of studies in which our findings indicated a signal in the same direction as the target article, per the following: a successful replication if both studies replicate, a failed replication if both studies do not replicate, and a mixed findings replication if only one of the studies replicate.

 Replication closeness evaluation